AlexEne/AlexEne.github.io/index.md

 ---
 ## Welcome to my blog

-Here you can expect to find various posts on programming, all of them related to side-projects that are most likely on my github.
+You can expect to find various posts on programming, all of them related to side-projects that are most likely on my github.